Subhrajit-Chowdhury/Design-and-Implementation-of-a-5-Stage-Pipelined-32-bit-MIPS-Processor-using-Verilog/README.md

 # Design-and-Implementation-of-a-5-Stage-Pipelined-32-bit-MIPS-Processor-using-Verilog

+## Overview

-An educational Verilog-based implementation of a 5-stage pipelined MIPS processor, simulating the instruction flow through standard MIPS stages: IF, ID, EX, MEM, and WB.
+An educational Verilog-based implementation of a 5-stage pipelined MIPS processor.
 This project is designed to help understand pipelined architecture and hazards in RISC-based processors.
+This repository documents the development of a five-stage pipelined 32-bit MIPS processor using Verilog.
+The implementation is based on a subset of the MIPS32 instruction set architecture and follows the classical RISC pipeline stages: Instruction Fetch (IF), Instruction Decode (ID), Execute (EX), Memory Access (MEM), and Write Back (WB).

-5 Pipeline Stages: Implements all five classical MIPS pipeline stages:
+5 Pipeline Stages:

 Instruction Fetch (IF)